We have something a bit different for you today – an interesting look back at our original headquarters in Belfast city centre.

 He died at his home Dunmore in 1890 and was survived by his wife Mary Ann, and son Captain John Preston (1851-1897) of the 4th Irish Rifles.

 Captain Preston lived at Athlone in Co Westmeath.
-Descendants of the family also played an important role in the military establishment with his grandson, Ralph Chevallier Preston, OBE, AFC, (1892-1972) becoming a Wing Commander in the Royal Flying Core before becoming personal pilot to the Marquess of Londonderry who lived at Mountstewart House in Co Down.
+Descendants of the family also played an important role in the military establishment with his grandson, Ralph Chevallier Preston, OBE, AFC, (1892-1972) becoming a Wing Commander in the Royal Flying Corps before becoming personal pilot to the Marquess of Londonderry who lived at Mountstewart House in Co Down.

 Wing Commander Preston later served as High Sheriff of Co Down (1961) residing at Garden Lodge, Hollywood